hmthien050209/fedora-post-install-script/README.md

 This program comes with ABSOLUTELY NO WARRANTY</br>
 This is free software, and you are welcome to redistribute it under certain conditions

+Please note that I am using a GPG signature to verify the commit now (for security reasons in the future)